-BJP flag over Indian flag at Kalyan Singh’s prayer meet sparks controversy
+BJP flag on top of Indian flag at Kalyan Singh prayer meet sparks controversy

 Here are some more reactions:

-In January, the Centre had criticised some farmers for hoisting a flag related to the Sikh religion at the Red Fort during their tractor rally on Republic Day.
+In January, the Centre had criticised farmers for hoisting a flag related to the Sikh religion at the Red Fort during their tractor rally on Republic Day.

 “India will not tolerate the manner in which the tricolour was insulted at the Red Fort,” former Union minister Prakash Javadekar had said without mentioning any specific law or decorum, under which the national flag might have been insulted.